daler/gffutils/doc/source/examples.rst

 Import
 ``````
-By default, `id_spec` looks into the attributes field of a line to determine
+By default, the `id_spec="some_string"` parameter tells :mod:`gffutils` to
+create a primary key based on the value of the "some_string" attribute.
+For
-what the ID of a feature should be.
-For this example, however, we would like
+this example, however, we would like to make the first field the primary key.
+Luckily, :mod:`gffutils` will accept the name of a GFF field, surrounded by
+":".
+The names of the fields are in `gffutils.constants._gffkeys`:

+>>> gffutils.constants._gffkeys
+['seqid', 'source', 'featuretype', 'start', 'end', 'score', 'strand', 'frame', 'attributes']

-to make the first field, "seqid", the primary key.
-This is accomplished by
+We want to use the first field, `seqid`, as the primary key for the
-surrounding the key with `:`, so here, `id_spec=":seqid:"`.
+database, so we use `id_spec=":seqid:"`.

 >>> fn = gffutils.example_filename('F3-unique-3.v2.gff')
 >>> db = gffutils.create_db(fn, ':memory:', id_spec=[':seqid:'])